DavidNazareno/dynemcp/packages/dynemcp/src/lib/cli/README.md

 ## Overview

 The DyneMCP CLI provides a unified, extensible command-line interface for the DyneMCP framework.
-It cubre los comandos de ciclo de vida del servidor: desarrollo y producción.
-El CLI es modular, type-safe, y diseñado para mantenibilidad y fácil extensión.
+It covers the server lifecycle commands: development and production.
+The CLI is modular, type-safe, and designed for maintainability and easy extension.

 ---